 The principal objectives of CABE are to promote and advance the knowledge, study and practice of building technology, planning, design, construction, maintenance and repair of the built environment.

-How can I become a member (MCABE) through an NVQ?
+How can I become an Associate member (ACABE) through an NVQ?

 The CABE recognises that other professional bodies may have similar standards of membership and, where appropriate, professionals may be considered for membership by direct entry to the Association, based upon recognition of another professional body by the CABE.

-In short, achievement of a Construction Managerial NVQ at Level 6 or 7 provides access to Membership of The Chartered Institute of Building (MCIOB).
-This Membership is recognised by The CABE and provides access to Membership of The CABE through the Direct Entry Route.
+In short, achievement of a Construction Managerial NVQ at Level 6 or 7 provides individuals with the opportunity to access Membership of The Chartered Institute of Building (MCIOB).
+This CIOB Membership then provides access to Associate Membership of The CABE.